 - Guest Room

 - Excellent location in the heart of Dubai

 - Luxurious accommodation

 Take a chance to explore the lively Al Barsha district as well as the many attractions Dubai has to offer at DoubleTree by Hilton Al Barsha.
 Golf lovers will appreciate the hotel's location, nearby to two world-renowned Dubai golf courses.
 There is a complimentary shuttle service available to take you from the hotel to Jumeirah Beach and the Mall of The Emirates.
 The height of luxury is accompanies my modern amenities and spacious rooms, along with friendly service.
 You will even be greeted with a signature DoubleTree chocolate chip cookie when you check-in.

 Please note that this a dry hotel and therefore does not sell alcohol (although you may bring your own).

-Sharon Porter Price reviewing Doubletree by Hilton Al Barsha (01-Mar-2017)
+Carolyn Copland reviewing Doubletree by Hilton Al Barsha (15-May-2017)